 The Mercy College of Nursing and Health Sciences at Southwest Baptist University's Springfield campus offers multiple health science degree programs.

 The Associate of Applied Science (AAS) is designed specifically for the working allied or imaging healthcare professional who has certification and would like to obtain an associate's degree.
 If you have already completed a certificate program in an approved healthcare field, you will be admitted to the AAS program on the basis of a current state-issued license or certification.

 The Associate of Science in Health Sciences (ASHS) degree is a great option for students interested in completing a degree to gain a foundational education in health sciences.

-The Bachelor of Science in Health Sciences (BSHS) degree is available with either an emphasis on a specialized imaging modality or with a leadership and management track.
-The BSHS degree is a web-enhanced program utilizing newly revised curriculum, and is an excellent option for students already working full-time.
+The Bachelor of Science in Health Sciences (BSHS) degree is a web-enhanced program utilizing newly revised curriculum, and is an excellent option for students already working full-time.
 Completing your BSHS is ideal for anyone in the healthcare industry to continue their education toward a bachelor degree.
 Professions include medical technology, billing and coding, respiratory therapy, radiologic technology, and dental hygiene, among many more health care professions.